smejia-developer-com/myReactNativeCICD/README.md

 ### Configure Android CICD Details:
 On this step we should configure any extra details about firebase app distribution configuration and Google playStore config, keystore.
  Firebase App Distribution (Configuration Steps):

-Step4.1: Open Firebase Console page (Visit the Firebase website) Step4.2: Create a new firebase project (Select Android app Icon and follow the steps) Step4.3: Add Firebase to your Android app ( set your android package name) Step4.4: Follow the instructions to add google-services.json  into your android project Step4.5: Add the Firebase SDK into our project file called: “build.gradle” Once installed, open the General Settings page for the project.
+Step4.1: Open Firebase Console page (Visit the Firebase website) Step4.2: Create a new firebase project (Select Android app Icon and follow the steps) Step4.3: Add Firebase to your Android app ( set your android package name).
+Step4.4: Follow the instructions to add google-services.json  into your android project.
+Step4.5: Add the Firebase SDK into our project file called: “build.gradle” Once installed, open the General Settings page for the project.
 Scroll down to the Your apps section and get the AppID to be saved into your github action secrets(explained later).
 Step4.6: Add testing group and add testers emails

 And we should be all set on firebase.
-More details on this great android fastlane tutorial: https://www.raywenderlich.com/10187451-fastlane-tutorial-for-android-getting-started#toc-anchor-013 Creating PlayStore Credentials (Configuration Steps):
+More details on this great android fastlane tutorial:

+https://www.raywenderlich.com/10187451-fastlane-tutorial-for-android-getting-started#toc-anchor-013

+Creating PlayStore Credentials (Configuration Steps):
 Step4.7: Go to  Google Play Console (We assume that you already create a google developer account.
 Step4.8: Click Settings and then click API access Step4.9: Click the CREATE SERVICE ACCOUNT
 Step4.10 Provide a custom Service account name